XiaoxiaoSun0321/weighted-inter-trial-phase-coherence/README.md

 We adjusted the calculation of ITPC with a power-based weighted average method to correct the trial weight by phase estimation accuracy, [Faller et al. (2022)](https://www.sciencedirect.com/science/article/pii/S1935861X22000365#bib49) has described the details of the weighted ITPC (wITPC) calculation .

 This approach of calculating ITPC was slightly modified from the standard approach introduced by [Diepen and Mazaheri (2018)](https://www.nature.com/articles/s41598-018-20423-z) to account for the power difference in phase estimation (usually, higher power makes more creditable phase prediction).
-This modification is very helpful in our study since we used a phase-locked system for TMS triggering, and it will be beneficial to other studies where the power difference matters (in many cases it does).
+This modification is very helpful in our study since we used a phase-locked system for TMS triggering, and it will be beneficial to other studies where the power difference or phase estimation matters (in many cases it does).

 ## Table of Contents